 The Oak Lake/Plum Lakes IBA had the lowest species richness of the four target sites, and relatively low species counts in both the spring and fall.
 The one outlier was the large numbers of Wilson’s Phalaropes observed in the spring.
 These numbers are based on 9 spring checklists, and 5 fall checklists, for a total of 14 checklists.
 Thank you to Matthew, Bonnie, Greg, Gwen, Glennis, Sandy, Gene, John, Simone, Anita, Bill, Gillian, Jackie, and Mike for sharing your observations with us!

-Species Fall Count Spring Count Total
+Fall Count

 Baird’s Sandpiper